nicjac/blog/content/posts/identify-best-model.md

 categories: ["Applied AI"]
 ---

-An introduction to the concept of *best model* when training a neural network and why it encourages good practices, and a practical implementation using fastai and Weights & Biases
+An introduction to the good practice of *best model* saving when training a neural network, and a practical implementation using fastai and Weights & Biases

 <!--more-->